Inspired by Wood: as Interface

 I started by messing with wood first.

-At the beginning, I was laser-engraving pine boards with different depths and patterns, mostly out of curiosity.
+At the beginning, I was trying to laser-engrave pine boards with different depths and patterns.
 I wanted to see how texture might change the way a surface feels.

-Then I began running my fingers, nails, and small objects across the surface, like scraping, tapping, dragging, pressing, and listening through contact mics.
+I tried to run my fingers across the surface, such as scraping, tapping, dragging, pressing, and listening through contact mics.

-At some point, I stopped thinking of the engravings as patterns.
-They were doing real work instead of just being decorations.
+At some point, I stopped thinking of the engravings as only aesthetics.
 The surface itself was shaping the sound with physical vibrations.
-Texture was an interface.
+Texture was the interface.

-Once I accepted that, my goal changed.
-Instead of designing a predictable interaction, I started wondering what if the material doesn’t always respond the same way?
-What if unpredictability isn’t a problem, but the thing you learn to play?
+So instead of designing a predictable interaction, I started wondering what if the material doesn’t always respond the same way, and what if unpredictability actually act as a delight.

-These experiments slowly turned into an object I could carry, rehearse with, and perform.
-I started calling it Driftwood.
+These experiments slowly pushed me to get a larger piece of basswood and start to work on it.
+It turned into an object I could carry, rehearse with, and perform: the Driftwood.

 Driftwood is built from wood, metal elements, and contact microphones.
-The surface has rods, plates, strings, and friction zones: nothing very refined.
+The surface has rods, plates, strings, and friction areas.
 Each element transmits vibration differently.
-Some respond to light touch, others only wake up with pressure or movement.
+Some respond to light touch, others only respond with heavier pressure.

 The instrument reacts to gesture and weight.
-Sound builds gradually and is super unpredictable.
-Three contact mics capture vibration directly from the wood and feed it into Ableton Live, where I use resonators, filters, and spectral tools to extend what the material is already doing.
+The sound that came out of it is super unpredictable.
+Three contact mics capture vibration directly from the wood and feed it into Ableton Live, where I use a customized resonator system built with Max/MSP for post-processing.

 I performed Driftwood at Littlefield NYC in December 2025.
-That performance wasn’t about control.
-It was about attention—listening to decay, letting small gestures grow, letting silence sit longer than felt comfortable.
-I grew up around natural soundscapes where nothing is isolated and everything shifts slowly.
-On stage, I was trying to recreate that kind of listening, but through touch.
+During that performance, I tried to listen to the differences between different rehearsals.
+I grew up around natural soundscapes and learned to actively listen to subtle details.
+On stage, I was trying to recreate that kind of listening.

 From a Personal Object to a Shareable System

-After a while, Driftwood started to feel limited in a different way.
-It worked, but it was large, fragile, and very personal.
-Only I knew how it responded.
-That raised a question I couldn’t ignore: if texture is something you learn through touch, how can someone else learn this without borrowing my instrument?
+After a while, Driftwood started to feel limited in a way.
+It was beautiful for my own performance, but also large, fragile, and personal.
+Only I knew how to play with it.
+That raised a question: if texture is something you learn through touch, how can someone else learn this without borrowing my instrument?

 TapTap is a DIY, open-ended instrument kit based on the same logic as Driftwood.
 There’s no “correct” configuration.
 Users assemble their own surface using a pre-drilled base, curated sticks and materials of different lengths and textures, and modular attachments.

 A lot of the materials are intentionally ordinary: chopsticks, household objects, things that don’t feel precious.
 The wooden parts are open-source and can be laser-cut locally or replaced with cardboard.
-I wanted the act of building the instrument to feel casual, not intimidating.
+I wanted the instrument's building process not to be intimidating.

-The software layer stays minimal on purpose.
+The software layer stays minimal.
 Users scan a QR code and enter a web-based interface where they can record sounds, apply effects, and experiment in real time.
-The focus should stay on touching and active listening.
+The focus should always be on active listening and not the technology.

-This project keeps reminding me that interaction doesn’t start on a screen.
-It starts at the surface, in the hand, in the small negotiations between material, gesture, and attention.
+This project keeps reminding me that music and listening start at the surface, in the hand, in the small negotiations between material, gesture, and attention.

 I started by messing with wood first.

-At the beginning, I was laser-engraving pine boards with different depths and patterns, mostly out of curiosity.
+At the beginning, I was trying to laser-engrave pine boards with different depths and patterns.
 I wanted to see how texture might change the way a surface feels.

-Then I began running my fingers, nails, and small objects across the surface, like scraping, tapping, dragging, pressing, and listening through contact mics.
+I tried to run my fingers across the surface, such as scraping, tapping, dragging, pressing, and listening through contact mics.

-At some point, I stopped thinking of the engravings as patterns.
-They were doing real work instead of just being decorations.
+At some point, I stopped thinking of the engravings as only aesthetics.
 The surface itself was shaping the sound with physical vibrations.
-Texture was an interface.
+Texture was the interface.

-Once I accepted that, my goal changed.
-Instead of designing a predictable interaction, I started wondering what if the material doesn’t always respond the same way?
-What if unpredictability isn’t a problem, but the thing you learn to play?
+So instead of designing a predictable interaction, I started wondering what if the material doesn’t always respond the same way, and what if unpredictability actually act as a delight.

-These experiments slowly turned into an object I could carry, rehearse with, and perform.
-I started calling it Driftwood.
+These experiments slowly pushed me to get a larger piece of basswood and start to work on it.
+It turned into an object I could carry, rehearse with, and perform: the Driftwood.

 Driftwood is built from wood, metal elements, and contact microphones.
-The surface has rods, plates, strings, and friction zones: nothing very refined.
+The surface has rods, plates, strings, and friction areas.
 Each element transmits vibration differently.
-Some respond to light touch, others only wake up with pressure or movement.
+Some respond to light touch, others only respond with heavier pressure.

 The instrument reacts to gesture and weight.
-Sound builds gradually and is super unpredictable.
-Three contact mics capture vibration directly from the wood and feed it into Ableton Live, where I use resonators, filters, and spectral tools to extend what the material is already doing.
+The sound that came out of it is super unpredictable.
+Three contact mics capture vibration directly from the wood and feed it into Ableton Live, where I use a customized resonator system built with Max/MSP for post-processing.

 I performed Driftwood at Littlefield NYC in December 2025.
-That performance wasn’t about control.
-It was about attention—listening to decay, letting small gestures grow, letting silence sit longer than felt comfortable.
-I grew up around natural soundscapes where nothing is isolated and everything shifts slowly.
-On stage, I was trying to recreate that kind of listening, but through touch.
+During that performance, I tried to listen to the differences between different rehearsals.
+I grew up around natural soundscapes and learned to actively listen to subtle details.
+On stage, I was trying to recreate that kind of listening.

 From a Personal Object to a Shareable System

-After a while, Driftwood started to feel limited in a different way.
-It worked, but it was large, fragile, and very personal.
-Only I knew how it responded.
-That raised a question I couldn’t ignore: if texture is something you learn through touch, how can someone else learn this without borrowing my instrument?
+After a while, Driftwood started to feel limited in a way.
+It was beautiful for my own performance, but also large, fragile, and personal.
+Only I knew how to play with it.
+That raised a question: if texture is something you learn through touch, how can someone else learn this without borrowing my instrument?

 TapTap is a DIY, open-ended instrument kit based on the same logic as Driftwood.
 There’s no “correct” configuration.
 Users assemble their own surface using a pre-drilled base, curated sticks and materials of different lengths and textures, and modular attachments.

 A lot of the materials are intentionally ordinary: chopsticks, household objects, things that don’t feel precious.
 The wooden parts are open-source and can be laser-cut locally or replaced with cardboard.
-I wanted the act of building the instrument to feel casual, not intimidating.
+I wanted the instrument's building process not to be intimidating.

-The software layer stays minimal on purpose.
+The software layer stays minimal.
 Users scan a QR code and enter a web-based interface where they can record sounds, apply effects, and experiment in real time.
-The focus should stay on touching and active listening.
+The focus should always be on active listening and not the technology.

-This project keeps reminding me that interaction doesn’t start on a screen.
-It starts at the surface, in the hand, in the small negotiations between material, gesture, and attention.
+This project keeps reminding me that music and listening start at the surface, in the hand, in the small negotiations between material, gesture, and attention.

 Sound of the Wood is a series of experimental instruments exploring sound as both a physical system and a subjective experience.
 Through wood, texture, and gesture, the project treats material properties as interfaces for making music.
 Spanning handcrafted objects, digital processing, and modular toolkits, it investigates how sound emerges between control and ambiguity, analog and digital, structure and interpretation.